kevYEET/vagrant-ansible-openscap-vulnscan/README.md

 export VAGRANT_DEFAULT_PROVIDER=vmware_desktop
 ```
-The default Vagrant provider is VirtualBox,if you would like to use a different hypervisor you need to define it with the last command you can see in this example vmware_desktop.
+By default, Vagrant uses VirtualBox as its provider.
+If you wish to use a different hypervisor, you can specify it in the last command, as shown in the example with vmware_desktop.

 Update and Check:
 ```